 A biobank project helps scientists connect with those who wish to share their genetic data for research and have rare genetic variants associated with outcomes such as metabolizing certain medicines differently.

-The cofounder of a company focused on pharmacogenomics, nutrigenomics, and chronic diseases discusses switching from real-time PCR to high-throughput genotyping microarrays and next-generation sequencing.
+The cofounder of a company focused on PGx, nutrigenomics, and chronic diseases discusses switching from real-time PCR to high-throughput microarray and next-generation sequencing technologies.

 Illumina NGS and microarray technologies for cancer research are helping drive the revolution in cancer genomics.